A Quick Casserole When You Crave Lasagna

 Do you ever get a craving for lasagna, and start thinking of the different ingredients you'll need, but stop when you remember that it will take close to two hours to make and you want something sooner rather than later?

 This cheesy tortellini casserole is for those moments.
 It's a bit like a baked lasagna—with pasta, cheese, tomato sauce—but a lot easier to put together.

-Of course, the reason it’s so easy to assemble is that you are starting with already made cheese-filled tortellini, which can usually be found in the frozen food section of your grocery store (if not, frozen ravioli will work too).
+Of course, the reason it's so easy to assemble is that you are starting with already made cheese-filled tortellini, which can usually be found in the frozen food section of your grocery store (if not, frozen ravioli would also work).